 He stepped toward me.
 "That's true.
-We had our reasons for that, but those are past us now.
+We had our reasons, but those are past us.
 If you do this, I don't know if you will ever be free again."

 "You're just fear, giving me an excuse to act like a coward.
 Little thorga girl wants to run away."

 "Take your time.
-There's nothing you could do that would get you killed here."
+There's nothing you could do here that would get you killed."

 I dropped my blade away from Korog's throat.
 Mack had thought of Ker as a friend, perhaps thought that Korog should have rights.
 No lawmaker, human or urgan, would agree.
 "So, you have regrets.
 You are a sympathizer, so obsessed with peace that you can't see justice."